TeYuanLiu/teyuanliu.github.io/content/blog/system-design.md

         -   Write-Ahead Logging (WAL)
             -   Ensure atomicity (all-or-nothing) and durability (data persistence) of the ACID properties by first appending a write transaction to a sequential log file on disk and then committing it to the database.
 If the system crashes, it can recover by replaying the log to restore the data to a consistent state.
 -   Scalability
+    -   Server
         -   Auto scaling
         -   Rate limiting
         -   Graceful quality degradation
+    -   Storage
+        -   Read-heavy
+            -   Optimized query
+            -   Indexing
+            -   Caching
+            -   CDN
+            -   Database replication
+            -   Load balancing
+            -   Data partitioning
+        -   Write-heavy
+            -   CQRS
+            -   Event sourcing
+            -   Asynchronous processing
+            -   Write batching
+            -   Data partitioning

 ## Next step